 Property and equipment are recorded at cost or at estimated fair value at the date of gift.
 LOI capitalizes purchases in excess of \$1,500 with lesser amounts expensed in the year purchased.
+Maintenance and repair costs that do not extend the useful lives are expensed as incurred.
 Depreciation is computed using the straight-line method over the following estimated useful lives or lease terms of assets:

 Estimated Useful Lives

-Land improvements 10 to 15 years
+10 to 15 years

-Buildings 25 years
+25 years

-Furniture and equipment 3 to 7 years
+3 to 7 years

-Transportation assets 5 to 20 years
+5 to 20 years